HTTP-RPC/Lima/README.md

 )
 ```

 The `spacing` property represents the amount of space reserved between successive subviews.
-For row views, this refers to the horizontal space between the subviews; for column views, it refers to the vertical space between the views.
+For row views, this refers to the horizontal space between the subviews; for column views, it refers to the vertical space.

 This code creates a row view whose labels will each be separated by a gap of 16 pixels: